The Duke's Men of Yale

 Doox of Yale (formerly The Duke's Men of Yale) are an all-gender undergraduate a cappella group at Yale University.
-The group was founded by first-year students in 1952, and was the first TTBB a cappella group at Yale to become all-gender in 2017.
+The group was founded by first-year students in 1952, and in 2017, was the first TTBB a cappella group in the 21st century at Yale to become all-gender.
+(The now-defunct group Augmented Seven did that right after Yale went coed in 1969.)

 History

 The Duke's Men formed in 1952 when Basil "Duke" Henning, a former member of the Whiffenpoofs and the master of Saybrook College, stole an arrangement from the 'Whiffs' and presented it to four of his first-year students.

-In the fall of 2017, the Duke's Men became Yale's first historically all-male a cappella group to abolish gender restrictions.
+In the fall of 2017, the Duke's Men became Yale's first historically all-male a cappella group in the 21st century to abolish gender restrictions.
 The group is widely considered to be a feeder to the Whiffenpoofs, and its announcement placed additional pressure on the world's oldest collegiate a cappella group to begin admitting non-male singers; within a year, the Whiffenpoofs followed suit and admitted the group's first female singer in its 109-year history.
 In 2018, the Duke's Men changed its official name to Doox of Yale, a longtime nickname that better reflected the ensemble's gender inclusivity.